Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of

 We repeat the strategy for the stochastic collocation method now.
 Each system~(\ref{scrapie}) is integrated separately for the nodes of the quadrature with different step sizes for tolerances $\varepsilon_{\rm rel} = 10^{-4}$, $\varepsilon_{\rm abs} = 10^{-6}$.
 Interpolation yields 200 snapshots of the weakly coupled system~(\ref{collocation}) at equidistant time points.
 The result of the POD is shown in Figure~\ref{fig:scrapie_pod} (right), which demonstrates a fast decay of the singular values again.
-We impose the accuracy requirements $\varepsilon_{\rm rel} = 10^{-3}$, $\varepsilon_{\rm abs} = 10^{-6}$ on the integration of both the FOM~(\ref{collocation}) and the ROMs, where the same time step size has to be used for all systems~(\ref{scrapie}) in the FOM now.
+We impose the accuracy requirements $\varepsilon_{\rm rel} = 10^{-3}$, $\varepsilon_{\rm abs} = 10^{-6}$ on the integration of both the FOM~(\ref{collocation}) and the ROMs.
 Initial values are obtained by $\bar{x}(0) = T_{\rm r}^\top \hat{x}(0)$.
-Figure~\ref{fig:scrapie_errors_col} illustrates the maximum $\mathcal{L}^2(\Pi,\rho)$-errors for the approximations~(\ref{qoi-appr}) and~(\ref{bestappr}) of the QoIs in the case of different reduced dimensions.
+Figure~\ref{fig:scrapie_errors_col} illustrates the maximum $\ltwo$-errors~(\ref{ltwo-error}) for the approximations~(\ref{qoi-appr}) and~(\ref{bestappr}) of the QoIs in the case of different reduced dimensions.
 A comparison to Figure~\ref{fig:scrapie_errors_gal} shows that the quality of the approximations is slightly worse in this stochastic collocation approach.
-We remark that the accuracies of the stochastic Galerkin method or the stochastic collocation method with respect to the exact random QoI in~(\ref{dae}) are not compared, because this item is out of scope.
+We remark that the accuracy of the stochastic Galerkin method or the stochastic collocation method with respect to the exact random QoI in~(\ref{dae}) is not compared, because this item is out of scope.
 We determine the error of the MOR separately in the Galerkin technique and the collocation scheme.